[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Other Rail Projects

-- Sydney Metro West: A second metro line, from the Sydney city centre to the Parramatta city centre, is currently being planned to relieve overcrowding on Sydney Trains’ T1 line.
-Construction scheduled to start before 2022.
+- Sydney Metro West: A second metro line, from the Sydney city centre to the Parramatta city centre, is currently under construction to relieve overcrowding on Sydney Trains’ T1 line.
 [Project Website]

-- Funding has been announced for a new metro link to serve the new Western Sydney Airport which is under construction for completion by 2026.
-The line would connect with the T1 line at St Marys station.
+- Sydney Metro Western Sydney Airport: a new metro link to serve the new Western Sydney Airport.
+The line will connect with the T1 line at St Marys station.

-- The existing metro north-west line is planned to be extended by 3.3 km from Tallawong to Schofields (on T1, T5) and then later on to St Marys (with T1 transfer).
+- Sydney Metro North West: The existing metro north-west line may be extended by 3.3 km from Tallawong to Schofields (on T1, T5) and then later on to St Marys (with T1 transfer).

 Links